PGCE Primary with Special Educational Needs (5-11)

-You are normally required to have a good undergraduate honours degree (or equivalent from a university outside the UK) plus grade C or above in GCSE mathematics, science and English or equivalent.
+You are normally required to have at least a 2:2 honours degree, or equivalent from a university outside the UK.

 Months of entry

 Develop a deeper knowledge and understanding of working with children with disabilities, and gain experience in mainstream and special school settings, with our PGCE Primary with Special Educational Needs.

 Our Postgraduate Certificate Education (PGCE) Primary (5–11) with Special Educational Needs Pathway leads to the award of Qualified Teacher Status (QTS), qualifying you to teach children aged five to 11 with disabilities.